 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 5.1 Landlords must have a single policy in place for dealing with complaints covered by this Code.
 Residents must not be treated differently if they complain.
 Yes PRHA's policy has been drafted in compliance with the code.
 The policy is aligned to PRHA's equalities policy.
+PRHA has an equalities policy and values feedback from all residents regardless of the content or tone of the feedback.
 5.2 The early and local resolution of issues between landlords and residents is key to effective complaint handling.
 It is not appropriate to have extra named stages (such as 'stage 0' or 'informal complaint') as this causes unnecessary confusion.
 Yes PRHA has a two-stage process prior to referring to the Housing Ombudsman.
+PRHA empowers staff to resolve matter before they residents become dissatisfied.
 5.3 A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.
 Yes A two-stage process is identified in section 3 of PRHA's policy.
+This is clearly identified.
 5.4 Where a landlord's complaint response is handled by a third party (e.g. a contractor or independent adjudicator) at any stage, it must form part of the two stage complaints process set out in this Code.
 Residents must not be expected to go through two complaints processes.
 Yes Section 4 of the policy refers to an independent adjudicator.
+This is clearly set out.